 Madragoa lies to the west of Lisbon city centre and is just about within walking distance if you’re fit.
 There are plenty of buses running through the main arteries though.

-Lisbon Cheese & Wine Suites is a gorgeous boutique guesthouse with plenty of interesting features and attention to detail and service.
+This is a gorgeous boutique guesthouse with plenty of interesting features and attention to detail and service.
+Book now.

 Estrela / Lapa